Biographies

 In

-Swan in Salford, both instant hits with everyone who
+the Swan in Salford, both instant hits with everyone

-thought Milton Keynes was a culinary desert - genuinely
+who thought Milton Keynes was a culinary desert -

-attention to detail and gorgeous surroundings.
-We found
+food, amazing attention to detail and gorgeous surroundings.

-another pub for Hamish, The Fishes, in North Hinksey
+We found another pub for Hamish, The Fishes, in North

-Village, just outside Oxford.
-We turned a dark seating
+Hinksey Village, just outside Oxford.
+We turned a

-area into a light and airy restaurant, opening onto
+dark seating area into a light and airy restaurant,

-a new decked terrace, overlooking three acres of grounds
+opening onto a new decked terrace, overlooking three

 Last

-Work in Hospitality dinner and persuaded him Peach was
+to Work in Hospitality dinner and persuaded him Peach

-just that.
-JV number two on board, we found the Old
+was just that.
+JV number two on board, we found the

-Mill, Berkhamsted and took it over in December.
-It needed
+Old Mill, Berkhamsted and took it over in December.

-vision to see past the grime, the cobwebs, the fake
+It needed vision to see past the grime, the cobwebs,

-beams and the stud walls, but all that was swept away
+the fake beams and the stud walls, but all that was

-in March 2007, when the Old Mill reopened after a three
+swept away in March 2007, when the Old Mill reopened

-week refurbishment and the locals just raved about it.
+after a three week refurbishment and the locals just

 We've